billymoon/LoremIpsum/README.markdown

 It allow you to Insert Lorem Ipsum in the editor via menu items or keyboard shortcut.

-Just press the shortcut key (Alt+Command+l on OSX, Control+Alt+l on Windows/Linux) to add Lorem Ipsum text.
+Just press the shortcut key (Alt+Command+l on OSX, Control+Alt+l on Windows, Alt+Shift+l on Linux) to add Lorem Ipsum text.
 Keep pressing to add more.

 Alternatively, select how much text you want from the menu item.